Gangs in Canada: Ottawa

 Major crime groups in Ottawa involve biker gangs, Arab street gangs, and East Asian crime groups.
 Many other crime groups also exist such as East African street gangs.
 In Ottawa, by the early 21st-century, drive by shootings were rare and most gang activity involved narcotic distribution.

 Saskatchewan

-Adult gangs in Saskatchewan are almost entirely aboriginal based.
+Adult gangs in the province of Saskatchewan are almost entirely aboriginal based.
 The largest gang activity is in Regina and Saskatoon.
 There is also a branches of the Hells Angels, Outlaws Motorcycle Club and Rock Machine in the province.
 Youth gangs are also almost entirely aboriginal based.
-Saskatchewan had the highest concentration of gang membership in Canada at 1.34 per 1000 in 2002.
-There are possibly 108 street gangs for the Prairie region.
+Saskatchewan had the highest concentration of gang membership in Canada at 1.34 per 1,000 in 2002.
+There are possibly 108 street gangs in the Prairie region.